We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 - Clover, if you’re willing to pay monthly fees for stronger POS features and slightly more competitive transaction rates

-- Best free POS hardware package
+- Best free POS for hospitality businesses managing complex operations

 Cons